2023 Most Popular Nursing Bachelor's Degree Schools in Minnesota

 After completing their Bachelor's Degree, nursing graduates from Concordia University, Saint Paul carry an average student debt load of $36,494.

-Full Nursing at Concordia University, Saint Paul Report
+Read full report on Nursing at Concordia University, Saint Paul

-A rank of #4 on this year’s list means The College of Saint Scholastica is a great place for nursing students working on their bachelor’s degree.
-St. Scholastica is a small private not-for-profit school located in the city of Duluth.
+Out of the 26 schools in Minnesota that were part of this year’s ranking, The College of Saint Scholastica landed the # 4 spot on the list.
+St. Scholastica is a small private not-for-profit school located in the small city of Duluth.

 About 84% of the students majoring in nursing at the school are women while 16% are male.